ravendb/docs/version_2/docs/studio/Indexes.markdown

 # Indexes
-On the top right you have two options
+On the top right you have two options:
 ![Indexes Fig 1](Images/studio_indexes_1.PNG)

-When you choose to create a new index the following page will load
+When you choose to create a new index the following page will load:
-The Content of this page will be explained [later in this page](#create)
 ![Indexes Fig 2](Images/studio_indexes_2.PNG)

-When you choose Dynamic Query the following page will load
+When you choose Dynamic Query the following page will load:
-The Content of this page will be explained [later in this page](#query)
 ![Indexes Fig 3](Images/studio_indexes_3.PNG)

 In Recent Queries you can see and load again recent queries